Gaps, Ambiguity, and Establishing Complexity-Class Containments via Iterative Constant-Setting: Introduction

 In the 1970s, Valiant started the study of ambiguity-limited versions of NP by introducing the class $\up$~\cite{val:j:checking}, unambiguous polynomial time, which in the above notation is simply $\rcb{1}$.
 (The ambiguity (limit) of an NPTM refers to an upper bound on how many \emph{accepting} paths it has as a function of the input's length.
 An NP language falls within a given level of ambiguity if it is accepted by some NPTM that happens to satisfy that ambiguity limit.)
 More generally, for each function $f: \naturalnumber \to \naturalnumberpositive$ or $f: \naturalnumber \to \realnumberatleastone$, $\upleq{f(n)}$ denotes the class of languages $L$ for which there is an NPTM $N$ such that, for each $x$, if $x\not\in L$ then $N$ on input $x$ has no accepting paths, and if $x\in L$ then $1 \leq \acc_N(x) \leq \lfloor f(|x|) \rfloor$ (where $\acc_N(x)$ denotes the number of accepting computation paths of $N$ on input $x$).
 (Since, for all $N$ and $x$, $\acc_N(x) \in \naturalnumber$, the class $\upleq{f(n)}$ just defined would be unchanged if $\lfloor f(|x|) \rfloor$ were replaced by $f(|x|)$.)
 Ambiguity-limited nondeterministic classes whose ambiguity limits range from completely unambiguous ($\upleq{1}$, i.e., UP) to polynomial ambiguity (Allender and Rubinstein's class FewP~\cite{all-rub:j:print}) have been defined and studied.

-In this paper, we show that many ambiguity-limited counting classes---including ones based on types of logarithmic ambiguity, loglog ambiguity, logloglog ambiguity, and loglogloglog ambiguity---are contained in various collections of restricted counting classes.
-We do so primarily through two general theorems (Theorems~\ref{t:meta1} and~\ref{t:meta2}) that help make clear how, as the size of the ``holes'' allowed in the sets underpinning the restricted counting classes becomes smaller (i.e., as the sets become more ``nongappy''), one can handle more ambiguity.
+In this paper, we show that many ambiguity-limited counting classes---including ones based on types of logarithmic ambiguity, loglog ambiguity, and logloglog ambiguity---are contained in various collections of restricted counting classes.
+We do so primarily through two general theorems (Theorems~\ref{t:meta1} and~\ref{t:meta2}) that help make clear how, as the size of the ``holes'' allowed in the sets underpinning the restricted counting classes becomes smaller, one can handle more ambiguity.
+Building on and generalizing earlier framings~\cite{bor-hem-rot:j:powers-of-two}, we will quantify a set's lack of large holes as its ``nongappiness.''
+Our basic notion capturing this (see Definition~\ref{d:nongappy-main}) is that a nonempty set is $F$-nongappy if for each element $m$ in the set there exists an $m'>m$ such that $m'$ also is in the set and satisfies $|m'| \leq F(|m|)$.
 Table~\ref{t:results-summary} summarizes our results about the containment of ambiguity-limited counting classes in restricted counting classes.

 Only for polynomial ambiguity was a result of this sort previously known.
 In particular, Beigel, Gill, and Hertrampf~\cite{bei-gil-her:cOUTbybei-gil-jour-and-her-jour:mod}, strengthening Cai and Hemachandra's result $\fewp \subseteq \parityp$~\cite{cai-hem:j:parity}, proved that $\fewp \subseteq \rcb{1,3,5,\dots}$, and Borchert, Hemaspaandra, and Rothe~\cite{bor-hem-rot:j:powers-of-two} noted that $\fewp \subseteq \rcnb{T}$ for each nonempty set $T\subseteq \naturalnumberpositive$ that has an easily presented (formally, P-printable~\cite{har-yes:j:computation}, whose definition will be given in Section~\ref{s:defs}) subset $V$ that is $(n+\bigo(1))$-nongappy (i.e., for some $k$ the set $V$ never has more than $k$ adjacent, empty lengths; that is, for each collection of $k+1$ adjacent lengths, $V$ will always contain at least one string whose length is one of those $k+1$ lengths).